lucasintel/likee/README.md

 Part of this library has been used in production for a long time.
-You're expected to monitor the requests and be aware of proxy blocks and API breaking changes since the API is not official.
+You're expected to monitor the requests and be aware of proxy blocks and API breaking changes, since the API is not official.

 #### Event